Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 That's it.
 A short mission.
 There's a side quest with naga excavators digging artifacts, but with time being of the essence, it might be worth skipping.

+One thing to note is that this is the mission where Maiev can learn her ultimate ability: Vengeance.
+Vengeance summons an Avatar of Vengeance, which turns nearby corpses into Spirits of Vengeance, which attack enemies with vengeance.[^vengeance] This is reflective of the changed nature of Maiev's quest.
+It's no longer just about jailing an escaped criminal; he killed Naisha and the other Watchers.
+It's personal now.
+Like Arthas before her, Maiev has gone from pursuing justice to pursuing vengeance; the distinction between the two, and the moral threshold that separates them, are among the running themes of Warcraft 3.

 ## Unfinished Business